 From the start we wanted a product that accurately fits the shin while being easy to convert into a shin-instep guard.
 So our product design team started out with anatomic studies in conjunction with the SportsLab, then 3D models and tests using different types of material.
-After a ton of feedback, a host of prototypes, lab tests and multiple tests in sports clubs with over 30 male and female boxers, we are proud to introduce a product that is reliable, ergonomic, and versatile!
+After a ton of feedback, a host of prototypes, lab tests and multiple tests in sports clubs with over thirty boxers, we are proud to introduce a product that is lightweight, ergonomic, and progressive!

 The so-called twist effect happens when a shin guard slips out of place during training, either to the side, or up or down.
 This can result in losing valuable training time and momentum while having to readjust your shin guards.
 This is why we are proud to offer a shin guard that truly solves this problem.
 Now fighters can fully focus on training!
 It provides a feeling of freedom of movement, fits much better, and is therefore more comfortable."